wp-plugins/social-locker/readme.txt

 == Changelog ==

+= 2.1.6 - 03 May 2013 =
+FIXED: The bug of the statistical tools.
+Thank you <a href="http://www.filezdownload.com">bosemajor</a>.

 = 2.1.5 - 18 Apr 2013 =
 NEW: Increased reliability against conflicts with other plugins.
 FIXED: Minor bugs of the google buttons.